 Prince passes through the shimmering gold curtain with a cocky swagger as if he owns the place already.
 They often do that.
 David certainly did.
 But not since Jimi came through the archway veil has anyone strutted in the way Prince does.
 He is resplendent.
 Shimmering light purple pantsuit, made out of a material that must have been sent to him by angels, so light and flowing as it swaths over his body.
 They are good at that, the angels.
-His dark hair, straightened to a slight wave is lustrous and sprinkled with sparkles.
+His black hair, straightened to a slight wave is lustrous and sprinkled with sparkles.
 Gold sunglasses sit atop his head.
 A thick, braided gold necklace wraps around his neck.
 If any human belongs here in the heavens, it is Prince.

 The other musicians have heard the Earthly laments and the members of my household gather, welcoming Prince, not with open arms, but with open chords.
 They always play one of the new artist’s songs in welcome.
 Today it is “Purple Rain”.
 I wish I had the power to create a purple rain for his mourning fans on Earth.
 But I don’t.

 They are playing for Prince and for those left behind on Earth.
 Amy Winehouses’s voice is as strong, bluesy, and ballsy as when she lived, better even.
 Maurice White, a recent and much welcomed addition to the band, clad in a sparkling jumpsuit of every color imaginable dances in and harmonizes with Winehouse, his high falsetto the perfect opposite.
 The angels must have worked for weeks on his sparkling fabulousness, not that time has any meaning for them.
 It is hard to look at Maurice for long; he is as bright as the sun.
 Give him time and he will throw in the funk.
 The rock musicians love it that he’s joined them.
 Kurt Cobain, still choosing to wear his shabby green cardigan, but now shed of his debilitating pain here in Jam Heaven, joins in on acoustic guitar.
 John Bonham, hair wild, arms akimbo, plays drums.
 Where is Jimi?
 I would expect him here.
-He always shows up when a fellow guitar player arrives.

 Prince takes it and straps it on.
 Every instrument here is in perfect tune and immediately suits itself to the musician.
 The guitar turns a brilliant white and morphs into the shape that Prince always preferred when he played on Earth, all soft curves and gentle swoops.
 He jumps in at the solo and wails, his pitch perfect, his note choice, as always, brilliant.